MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.system.cpu/README.md

 ## Status

-Stable on Android, beta quality on iOS.
+Stable on Android and iOS.

 ## Reference